MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-use-policies-non-microsoft-cloud-apps.md

 - Microsoft 365 E5 Security

 ### Permissions
-The user who creates the DLP policy should be:
+The user who creates the DLP policy should be a:
 - Global administrator
 - Compliance administrator
 - Compliance data administrator